marevalo10/hackfiles/BoF_Fuzzing/README.md

 The goal of this text is to explain how to complete a buffer overflow (BoF) attack by building a PoC in python and using it to figure out the final BoF that let us exploit the vulnerable application.

+A very good example with details and a vulnerable application ready to test: https://github.com/justinsteven/dostackbufferoverflowgood
-2 Great article explaining the process and how to use SPIKE:
+Great articles explaining the process and how to use SPIKE:

 · How spike works: [https://resources.infosecinstitute.com/topic/intro-to-fuzzing/](https://resources.infosecinstitute.com/topic/intro-to-fuzzing/)